How Stress Affects Lung Health

 Sleep is underrated when it comes to health.
 Every function in your body works more efficiently when you get the recommended 6-8 hours of uninterrupted sleep.
 You are better able to manage everyday stresses when your body has had the time to rest and recover.

-Stress is every present in our lives.
+Stress is very present in our lives.
 Take steps now to reduce stressors and develop strategies to cope with stress like relaxation, exercise, family and friends, good food and enough sleep.
 You will breathe easier for a lifetime!

 by Christy Coughlin